 Low interest rates have helped fuel Australia’s economy for the past decade.
 While that’s proven a boon for property investors, it’s also made it harder for pensioners to earn an income on their superannuation savings.

-The Reserve Bank recently lowered interest rates to a record low of just 0.25%.
-If you prefer low risk investment options like cash and fixed income, the low interest rate environment means returns may not be enough to keep up with inflation.
+The Reserve Bank lowered interest rates to a record low of just 0.10% in November 2020.
+If you prefer low risk investment options like Cash and Fixed Interest, the low rate may not be enough to keep up with inflation.

 With interest rates expected to remain low for the foreseeable future, it may be time to re-evaluate your investment strategy.
 Here’s how to get started.

 Lifecycle investing means adjusting your financial risk to suit your life stage.
 So, while you might opt for an aggressive mix of super options in your 30s and 40s, as you approach retirement, you’ll probably start looking for safer options that aren’t as likely to see dramatic shifts up or down.

 For most retirees that means opting for Cash and Fixed Interest investments.
 And while that was an effective strategy when interest rates were higher, it might not be as effective these days.
 That’s because low interest rates impact the returns you receive on your Cash or Fixed Interest options, and these returns may no longer be enough to keep up with inflation, or the income that you were expecting to see from your super balance.